core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the sector(s) and endpoint name(s) can be transported in the subject.
 In an ACE context, those are typically transported in a scope claim.

+### Random endpoint names

+Conversely, in applications where the RD does not check the endpoint name, the authorized registering endpoint can generate a random number (or string) that identifies the endpoint.
+@@@ size?
+The RD should then remeber unique properties of the registrant, associate them with the registration for as long as its registration resource is active (which may be longer than the registration's lifetime), and require the same properties for operations on the registration resource.

 ## Entered resources

 When lookup clients expect that certain types of links can only originate from certain endpoints,